 - The fruit are inedible and considered poisonous.
 The fruit's bitter taste prevents the consumption of large amounts.
 The toxic constituents amount to 3-5% of the seed and are a mixture of saponins (aescin), including protoaescigenin (Frohne and Pfänder, 1984).

 - The nut of the horsechestnut, is known as a conker in the U.K. They are used in a popular children's game, known as conkers, where a nut is threaded onto a strong cord and then each contestant attempts to break their opponent's conker by hitting it with their own.
 For more infromation see: http://www.woodlands-junior.kent.sch.uk/customs/conkers.html

 - hippocastanum: the classical Latin name for the horsechestnut, from the Greek hippos, horse, and kastana, chestnut.

-- Oregon State Univ. campus: southeast of Waldo, a single tree combined at the base with an A. × carnea, probably its rootstock.
+- Oregon State Univ. campus: southeast of Waldo, a single tree combined at the base with a red flowering A. × carnea, probably A. hippocastanum was the rootstock.
 Also several trees near 9th and Jefferson.

 Click image to enlarge